 My son can be quiet and sensitive, but he is also funny, imaginative, observant, kind, and incredibly tuned in to the needs and feelings of others.
 This past year, not only did he get a speaking part in his fourth grade play, but he got the part of the weird, funny, alien game-show contestant who keeps blurting out answers in a made-up alien language.
 To everyone’s surprise, including himself, he got the biggest laughs.

-6. Make participation about quality, not quantity.
+5. Make participation about quality, not quantity

-This is where every teacher has the opportunity to drive home the all-important lesson of quality over quantity.
 I used to tell my high school sophomores and juniors that I wouldn’t call on anyone for at least one full minute, sometimes two, after posing a question.
 Why?
 Because I expected them to have put some thought into their answer before sharing it.
 This worked well for the introverts because they could gather their thoughts free of the immediate pressure to say something.
 It worked for the extroverts as well because it dissuaded them from blurting out the first thing that popped into their heads.

 7. Offer a buffet of learning options.

 The key ingredient for effective engagement across learning styles is variety.
 Change up your teaching strategies over the course of the day.
 Follow up a group activity with some focused solo work time.
-Let students think on a problem independently first then pair up with a classmate to dissect it further before sharing their ideas with everyone.
+Let students think on a problem independently first, then pair up with a classmate to dissect it further before sharing their ideas with everyone.

-9. Connect one on one to strategize.
+9. Connect one-on-one to strategize

 The breakthrough for me as an introverted child came in the form of my second grade teacher, Mrs. Helbick, inviting me into a separate room to talk about how things were going and how she could help them go better.
 I had been very anxious up to that point, not knowing how to communicate that I couldn’t focus and needed some space from another child in class, a consummate jokester who went to great lengths to get anyone’s attention.